liviu-vasut/i3status/README.md

-# i3status
+# i3status.sh
-bash implementation of the i3 wm status provider (see the [i3status man page](https://i3wm.org/i3status/manpage.html) - the section *"External scripts/programs with i3status"*)
+bash wrapper script for i3status’s JSON output. (see the [i3status man page](https://i3wm.org/i3status/manpage.html) - the section *"External scripts/programs with i3status"*)

 # Description
-replacement script for custom i3bar status modules.
+wrapper script for i3status’s JSON output.
 The script reads pairs of key-values from standard input and writes the status json to standard output.
 Each key is a module name and each value is the text to be shown.